rangle/pinocchio/README.md

 How to Installation / Run  (npm install /  npm start)

-The project has 3 folders, the service, the gui and the sampleapp. all of them need npm install and npm run
+The project has 4 folders, the service, the gui, the sampleapp and the machine learning folder. all of them need npm install and npm run

 which contains puppeteer may take a while to install if chromium needs to ne downloads.